abbefakih/Smart-Home-Alarm/README.md

 ### Hardware status section
 ![Hardware Status](images/webb6.png)

-# Development

-This project was developed as a group project, combining hardware, software, networking, PCB design, and system integration.

 # Project Scope
 The system was designed as a local smart home alarm prototype with a focus on practical testing, modular design, and local monitoring without cloud services.